czpyioe/yield-optimizer-bot/README.md

 4. Add automatic reconnection logic for WebSocket streams.
 5. Add rate limiting to avoid RPC bans.
 6. Add periodic health checks for each provider.
-7. Expose a unified interface for “read call”, “send tx”, and “subscribe to events”.

 ---

 ## **2. Contract Bindings (Alloy)**